UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 in developing software on Windows.
 So please let me know which steps you have taken, so I can add them to this documentation.
 If you are a Windows user, I would recommend to create a Linux virtual machine using e.g.
-[VirtualBox](https://www.virtualbox.org), and install Ricgraph in that virtual machine as described above.
+VirtualBox as explained in section [Requirements](#requirements-for-ricgraph), and install Ricgraph in that virtual machine as described above.